dev-ai-lab/aws-architect/README.md

   - it is time to complete "in-flight requests' while the instance is de-registering or is unhealthy
   - it is between 1 and 3600 (default 300)

-- Auto Scaling Group (ASG):
+## Auto Scaling Group (ASG)
 - horizontally scaling the number of instances up and down
 - ensures max and min number of instances at any time
 - terminate unhealthy and bring up new ones
 - automatically register the new one to LB
 - Launch Template:
   - AMI + instance type
   - EC2 User Data
   - EBS Volumes
   - Security Groups
   - SSH Key Pair
   - IAM Role for EC2 instances
   - Network + Subnet Information
   - LB Info
   - Demo:

   ![auto-scaling-demo.gif](media/auto-scaling-demo.gif)
   - Auto Scaling Group Adjustment Demo

   ![auto-scaling-group-adjustment-demo.gif](media/auto-scaling-group-adjustment-demo.gif)
-  - Auto Scaling Groups - Scaling Policies
+- Scaling Policies
   - Dynamic Scaling
     - Target tracking scaling
       - easy to setup i.e I want the average CPU usage in ASG to stay at 40%
     - Simple / Step Scaling
       - when a CloudWatch alarm is triggered (i.e CPU > 70%), then add 2 units
   - Scheduled Scaling
     - i.e increase the min capacity to 10 at 5pm on Fridays
   - Predictive Scaling: continuously forecast load and schedule scaling ahead.
 ML driven
     - Analyze historical data --> generate forecast --> schedule scaling actions
 - Good Metrics:
   - CPUUtilization: Average CPU usage across all EC2 instances
   - RequestCountPerTarget
   - Average Network IN/OUT
   - Custom metrics
 - Scaling Cooldowns
   - after scaling activities happens, it goes into cooldown period (default 300 seconds)
   - during this period not terminate or launch happens

 ## AWS RDS, Aurora, ElastiCache
 - see the documentation in bank-docs under section Databases